Kostya Tszyu: Dethroned by Hatton

-He next fought on 5 June 2005, against British boxer Ricky Hatton, Tszyu lost this fight and his world title by RTD (Referee technical decision) after retiring on his stool at the end of the 11th round.
+He next fought on 5 June 2005, against British boxer Ricky Hatton, Tszyu lost this fight and his world title after retiring on his stool at the end of the 11th round.
 He was also behind on all three cards (by 1, 3 and 5 points).

 Potential comeback

 On 30 January 2007 rumours spread of a Tszyu comeback.
 However, there was no confirmation.
-In April 2010, rumors about a possible comeback of Tszyu spread again.
+In April 2010, rumours about a possible comeback of Tszyu spread again.
 He continued to train and stayed in shape since his 2005 loss to Ricky Hatton.
 On 19 April 2010, Tszyu appeared on Long Lunch Today, an Australian TV program.
 During the show, he denied his retirement and said he would return if a fight with Shane Mosley, Manny Pacquiao or Floyd Mayweather Jr. could be made.

 Personal life

 Tszyu married Natasha Anikina on 24 September 1993.
 He has three children; Anastasia, Nikita and Tim.
 Nikita and Tim are both boxers.
 Tszyu initially moved with his family to Moscow in 2008, but they returned to Sydney, New South Wales, Australia.
 In September 2012, Tszyu left his family in Australia while he moved full-time to live in Russia.
 Tszyu is now married to Tatiana Averina, with whom he has two children, and runs a restaurant in Moscow.

 Tszyu is an animal lover who owns several pets including Viking, a rottweiler who has been Tszyu's companion since he arrived in Australia; Jake, his pet diamond python; canaries and fish.
 Tszyu appeared with the animals on the pet show Harry's Practice in 2002.